-- 2. Require the permittee to specify, by ordinance, contract, or other enforceable means, the type of pollutant(s) and the maximum amount which may be discharged to the permittee's facility for treatment.
-Such requirement shall be imposed in a manner consistent with the POTW program development requirements of the General Pretreatment Regulations at 40 CFR 403; - 3.
-Require the permittee to monitor its discharge for any pollutant, which may likely be discharged from the permittee's facility, should the Industrial User fail to properly pretreat its waste; or, - 4.
-Require the permittee to develop an approved pretreatment program. - G. Legal Action.
+- a.
+The quality and quantity of effluent to be introduced into such treatment works; and, - b.
+Any anticipated impact of the change on the quantity or quality of effluent to be discharged from such publicly owned treatment works. - 4.
+Any IU that must comply with applicable requirements under Subtitles C and D of the Resource Conservation and Recovery Act (RCRA). - F. Change of Conditions.
+At such time as a specific pretreatment limitation becomes applicable to an Industrial User of the permittee, the Director may, as appropriate, do the following: - 1.
+Amend the permittee's UPDES discharge permit to specify the additional pollutant(s) and corresponding effluent limitation(s) consistent with the applicable national pretreatment limitation; - 2.
+Require the permittee to specify, by ordinance, contract, or other enforceable means, the type of pollutant(s) and the maximum amount which may be discharged to the permittee's facility for treatment.
+Such requirement shall be imposed in a manner consistent with the Program development requirements of the General Pretreatment Regulations at 40 CFR 403; - 3.
+Require the permittee to monitor its discharge for any pollutant, which may likely be discharged from the permittee's facility, should the Industrial User fail to properly pretreat its waste; or - 4.
+Require the permittee to develop a Program. - G. Legal Action.
 The Director retains, at all times, the right to take legal action against the Industrial User or the treatment works, in those cases where a permit violation has occurred because of the failure of an Industrial User to discharge at an acceptable level.
 If the permittee has failed to properly delineate maximum acceptable industrial contributor levels, the Director will look primarily to the permittee as the responsible party. - H. Local Limits.
-If Local Limits are developed per R317-8-8.5(4)(b) to protect the POTW from Pass Through or Interference, then the POTW must submit limits to DWQ for review and public notice, as required by R317-8-8.5(4)(c). - 1.
-For Local Limit parameters it is recommended that the most sensitive method be used for analysis.
-This will determine if the parameter is present and provide removal efficiencies based on actual data rather than literature values.
-If a parameter load is greater than the allowable head works load for a pollutant of concern listed in the Local Limit development document or determined by the Director, the permittee must report this information to the Pretreatment Coordinator for the Division of Water Quality.
-If the loading exceeds the allowable headworks load, increase sampling must occur based on the requirements given by the Pretreatment Coordinator for the Division of Water Quality.
-If needed sampling may need to occur to find the source(s) of the increase.
-This may include sampling of the collection system.
-Notification regarding the exceedances of the allowable headworks loading can be provided via email. - 2.
-Monitoring will not be required of the permittee for the pretreatment requirements at this time unless Local Limits are developed or determined necessary by the Director.
-If changes occur monitoring may be required for parameters not currently listed in the permit or current monitoring requirements may be required to be increased to determine the impact of an industrial user or to investigate sources of pollutant loading.
-This could include but is not limited to sampling of the influent and effluent of the wastewater treatment plant and within the collection system.
+If Local Limits are developed per R317-8-8.5(4)(b) to protect the POTW from Pass Through or Interference, then the POTW must submit limits to DWQ for review and public notice, as required by R317-8-8.5(4)(c).
+Local Limits should be developed in accordance with the latest revision of the EPA Local Limits Development Guidance and per R317-8-8.5.